wri/project-zeno-data-infra/pipelines/README.md

 ===================================================

-If you want to run the prefect server and worker tasks locally (but xarray.reduce tasks still in coiled), from the top level of the repo do:
+If you want to run the prefect server and worker tasks locally (but with xarray.reduce tasks still in coiled), from the top level of the repo do:
   `cd pipelines`
   `uv sync`  [if not already done]
   `source .venv/bin/activate` [if not already activated]